The headline rules

 AMT and high-income taxpayers

-The Residential Clean Energy Credit may be claimed against the Alternative Minimum Tax, which removes a historical pain point for higher-income filers.
+For older qualifying installations, the Residential Clean Energy Credit may be claimed against the Alternative Minimum Tax, which removes a historical pain point for higher-income filers.
 If you are in AMT territory, confirm the mechanics with your CPA — the interaction with state taxes is the most common source of error.

 Eligibility specifics